GoogleCloudPlatform/DataflowTemplates/v2/bigtable-changestreams-to-hbase/README.md

 #### Caveat - provision Hbase resources to handle Dataflow traffic

-* Dataflow when strongly provisioned can translate Bigtable input QPS directly to Hbase, the user should configure Hbase so that Hbase can handle that QPS without crashing.
+* Dataflow can translate Bigtable input QPS directly to Hbase, the user should configure Hbase so that Hbase can handle that QPS without crashing.
+Dataflow QPS is correlated with the number of Dataflow workers and Bigtable-Dataflow-Hbase IO latency.

 * Bigtable change streams can handle very large single mutations.
 Hbase write buffers should be adequately provisioned so as not to cause exceptions when writing in large mutations.

 #### Caveat - data divergence can occur in extreme edge case

 Data divergence can occur in the following scenario:
-* Dataflow assigns a Put to worker A
+* Dataflow assigns a Put to worker A (All mutations for a row-key will go to the same worker)
 * Dataflow loses connection to worker A
 * Dataflow reassigns the Put to worker B
 * Dataflow assigns a Delete on the Put's cell to worker B